Batch Guide

 13 }'

-Shipments may need to be removed for various reasons, such as incorrect addresses or changes in shipping requirements.
+Shipments may be removed for various reasons, such as incorrect addresses or changes in shipping requirements.
 EasyPost provides a straightforward method to remove shipments from an existing batch using the remove_shipments endpoint.

 POST /batches/:id/remove_shipments